doubleyooz/instagram-clone/README.md

     - typescript
     - react-native

-This code was inittialy made following a tutorial in 2018/2019.
+This code was initially made following a tutorial in 2018/2019.

 Currently I am working with the Backend of the project.
 The Frontend and Mobile parts will be updated in the future.